-On Sunday, Jose Lobaton sent a Brad Lincoln offering over the wall in Right Field to give the Tampa Bay Rays their 19th straight (series) victory over Toronto at Tropicana Field.
+On Sunday, Jose Lobaton sent a Brad Lincoln offering over the wall in Right Field to ensure yet another win-less series for the Blue Jays at Tropicana Field.

-With Toronto’s losing streak at Tampa Bay reaching epic proportions, I decided to take a look into the history between these 2 clubs while playing in “Sunshine State”.
+With Toronto’s losing streak at Tampa Bay reaching epic proportions (0-19-1 since April 8th, 2007), I decided to take a look into the history between these 2 clubs while playing in “Sunshine State”.

 Perhaps Toronto’s first trip to Tampa Bay in 1998 was a harbinger of things to come between these 2 clubs as on June 15th, the Tampa Bay Devil Rays welcomed the Blue Jays to St Petersburg for the first time by sweeping Toronto in a 3 game set.